nanashi161382/unstable_diffusion/README.md

 pipe = UnstableDiffusionPipeline().Connect(dataset, auth_token)
 ```

-Now you are ready for runnin the stable diffusion pipeline.
+Now you are ready for running the stable diffusion pipeline.

 For text to image, you can go like this.